npm package discovery and stats viewer.

 @shardworks/spider-apparatus

-The Spider maintains bidirectional CDC cascades between writs and rigs: when a rig reaches a terminal state, the associated writ is transitioned to match; when a writ reaches a terminal state (completed, failed, or cancelled), the associated rig is cancelled.
+The Spider maintains bidirectional CDC cascades between writs and rigs: when a rig reaches a terminal state, the associated writ is transitioned to match; when a writ is cancelled, the associated rig is cancelled (writs transitioning to completed or failed do not cancel the rig).
+Engine-failure retry now lives inside the rig — only terminal retry exhaustion routes the rig to failed, which cascades the writ directly to phase='failed'.
 Guards in both handlers break the circular cascade path so that a writ cancellation that triggers a rig cancellation does not attempt to re-transition the already-terminal writ.

 Installation